-- 5.14 Policy SB1 has a number of potential minor mixed effects in relation to creating a sense of community identity and belonging as a result of additional housing in the key service villages contributing to local engagement through an increase in the local population, but also increasing levels of commuting by the new residents to access employment (SA objective 16).
-Mixed effects are also identified for Policy RET1 and the option of not including Policy RET1 in relation to improving opportunities for access for all to work, education, health and local services (SA objective 7).
-This is the result of the range of different types of development that the two options are seeking to protect and/or encourage. - 5.15 Policy SB4 Stafford and Stone protected employment areas and Policy RIE1 have no effect on any social SA objectives (the minor positive effects in relation to SA objective 4 relates to the economic element of the objective).
+- 5.15 Policy SB1 has a number of potential minor mixed effects in relation to creating a sense of community identity and belonging as a result of additional housing in the key service villages contributing to local engagement through an increase in the local population, but also increasing levels of commuting by the new residents to access employment (SA objective 16). - 5.16 Policy SB3 Stafford and Stone protected employment areas and Policy RIE1 have no effect on most of the social SA objectives (the minor positive effects in relation to SA objective 4 relates to the economic element of the objective). - 5.17 A mixed effect for Policy RIE is likely on SA objective 7 (access to work and local services) however, given that it defines areas outside of the settlements for employment development which may be accessible to a limited extent via sustainable transport but may also provide employment opportunities to residents in more rural locations.
+The effect of Policy RIE on SA objective 16 (creating a sense of community belonging) is uncertain as the policy would provide for employment at out of town locations.
+This may result in impacts upon commuting locally however the scale and nature of the development is unknown at this stage.